eoinkelly/notes/aws/iam/policies.md

 * Optional
 * In the Condition element, you build expressions in which you use condition operators (equal, less than, etc.) to match the condition in the policy against values in the **request**.

+Condition evaluation logic

+* Multiple **values** in a the same key are evaluated using logical OR
+* Multiple keys in the same condition are evaluated using logical AND
+* Multiple conditions in the same `Condition` statement are evaluated using logical AND